angular/angularfire/docs/storage/storage.md

-# AngularFireStorage
+# Getting started with Cloud Storage

 > Cloud Storage is designed to help you quickly and easily store and serve user-generated content, such as photos and videos.

 ### Import the NgModule

 Cloud Storage for AngularFire is contained in the `angularfire2/storage` module namespace.
-Import the `AngularFireStorageModule` in your `NgModule`.
-This sets up the `AngularFireStorage` service for dependency injection.
+Import the [`AngularFireStorageModule`](../reference/classes/angularfirestoragemodule.md) in your `NgModule`.
+This sets up the [`AngularFireStorage`](../reference/classes/angularfirestorage.md) service for dependency injection.

 ```ts
 import { BrowserModule } from '@angular/platform-browser';